Sunday, 12 February 2017

 The only cigarette break arrived approximately 12 hours later in Singapore.
 Vonny was rather astonished as she couldn’t believe how hot it was outside at night.
 There’s an outside part at Singapore airport where smokers are able to congregate and indulge in as much nicotine as they can handle before boarding again.
 I certainly did and felt drunk and giggly afterwards.
 Approximately 15 hours later the cold British air hit me once more.
 In a way I was happy to be back but then the thought of going back to court again, dealing with the bully neighbours and also dealing with mundane shit day in and day out sent me on a ‘downer’ instantly.
 We caught a cab back to the house from the airport.
 I couldn’t believe how much the front garden had grown; it looked like a jungle within the space of a month.

-asked her how things were and she admitted that things weren’t good as they had
+That was the last time I heard from Aunt Carole as she phoned to see if I was okay.
+I asked her how things were and she admitted that things weren’t good as they had no bands booked for the pub or anything.

 Meanwhile I had to go back to the solicitor’s office and prepare for yet another court visit.
 Firstly, I had to prove that I was back in the country and then finish the visitation rules once again.
 I said to the solicitor that having a baby is just like working and working people normally get five to six weeks off a year so I think it’s only fair if I get that much time off.
 I jotted some dates down on a piece of paper for him.
 The solicitor asked me if I had plans for those weeks and I didn’t.
 I said it really wouldn’t matter what weeks of the year that they were.
 I told him it wouldn’t matter because if you gave Andy what he wanted which was meant to be ‘time’ and ‘contact’, he wouldn’t want it, he’d find some excuse.
 Things were certainly busy, busy, busy.